guanqiliang/guanqiliang.github.com/index.md

 # News

+[07/2022] One paper accepted by IEEE Transactions on Robotics!

 [02/2022] Two papers accepted by IEEE International Conference on Robotics and Automation(ICRA) 2022!

 [10/2021] I was selected for AIRS Talent PhD Research Program 2021.